lilykiwi/lilykiwi-xyz.r2/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.
 This is a personal site so I may not accept all changes, but I will try to be as open as possible.
 If you want to use this code for your own site, feel free to fork it and modify it to your liking.
-Additionally, a boilerplate version of this site is available [here](https://github.com/lilykiwi/rollup-template), which you can use as a starting point for your own site using this same build process.